Best prices, last minute deals and special offers, email us firstname.lastname@example.org right away.

-Marine Villa was bought by Laurence Smith and Sharon Boyse-Smith in October 2014.
+The Art Deco HouseUK was bought by Laurence Smith and Sharon Boyse-Smith in October 2014.
 It had already been available as a Holiday Let by the previous owners who undertook some excellent upgrading of the infrastructure of the property but it was being marketed as mainly a party house or simply a big house.
-As soon as Laurence and Sharon bought Marine Villa they set about changing the style of the house with greater emphasis on it’s historical legacy.
+As soon as Laurence and Sharon bought The Art Deco HouseUK they set about changing the style of the house with greater emphasis on it’s historical legacy.
 Out went the IKEA furnishings and in came original furniture from the 1930’s with art and paintings from that era or in that style throughout the house.

-A long term project, scheduled to last from 2015 to 2019 of redecorating the whole house, slowly and in between people staying on their holidays was embarked upon from May 2015.
+A long term project, scheduled to last from 2015 to 2025 of redecorating the whole house, slowly and in between people staying on their holidays was embarked upon from May 2015.
 Each room being lovingly restored by master decorators, in colours and styles to emphasise the Art Deco styling.
-The giant Great Dane statues next to the ponds today were actually discovered in a garden centre in 2015 and lovingly rehomed at Marine Villa that summer.
+The giant Great Dane statues next to the ponds today were actually discovered in a garden centre in 2015 and lovingly rehomed at The Art Deco HouseUK that summer.

-2016 projects so far have included restoration of the original and beautifully engineered folding windows in the sun room, restoring the oak parquet flooring in the Drawing Room and soon the restoration of many of the 1930’s stained glass windows by an glass expert and the window surrounds by a craft joiner (plus some boring stuff like replacing double glazed units).
+Latest projects have included restoration of the original and beautifully engineered folding windows in the sun room, restoring the oak parquet flooring in the Drawing Room and soon the restoration of many of the 1930’s stained glass windows by an glass expert and the window surrounds by a craft joiner (plus some boring stuff like replacing double glazed units).